Configuration File

 Reject the any type passed as an argument to the expect() function or a matcher.

-For instance, the following test is passing even when the return type by mistake resolves to any:
+For instance, the following test passes even when the return type accidentally resolves to any:

 import { } from "query";